Toshiba scandal puts focus on Japan's cut-price company audits

 A spokesman for the Japan Institute of Certified Public Accountants, the self-regulatory body for accountants, said it will investigate EY ShinNihon’s involvement in the case.

-To be sure, fees are not a water-tight gauge of audit rigor or competence given some companies can receive discounts, some sectors are less complicated to audit than others, labor costs vary across markets, and accounting rules in some countries can be less onerous.
+To be sure, fees are not a water-tight gauge of audit rigour or competence given some companies can receive discounts, some sectors are less complicated to audit than others, labour costs vary across markets, and accounting rules in some countries can be less onerous.

 Audit fees in Japan were low due to historical regulatory caps and although these limits were removed more than a decade ago, fees have struggled to reach developed-market norms, which accountants say can impinge on quality.